-- Subsequent to the date of the consolidated financial statements, the current political circumstances represented by the war between Russia and Ukraine, have affected the supply chains of raw materials needed in the production processes of some of PADICO's subsidiaries as Ukraine has stopped exporting such materials and their exports from Russia decreased significantly.
-These conditions led to a significant increase in the prices of raw materials and transportation costs, resulting in increased manufacturing costs for subsidiaries.
-PADICO is currently working on finding other countries to import the raw materials needed in the production processes of its subsidiaries to reduce the increases in prices.
+The current political conditions in Europe, marked by the war between Russia and Ukraine, have affected the supply chains of some raw materials needed in the production operations for some of PADICO's subsidiaries, after Ukraine stopped exporting these materials and Russia reduced its exporting significantly.
+These conditions significantly increased raw material prices and transportation costs, resulting in increased production costs for subsidiaries.
+PADICO's subsidiaries imported the raw materials needed in their production from other countries to reduce the price increases.

-The extent and impact of these circumstances remain uncertain and depend on future developments that may have an impact on future financial results.
+The extent and duration of the impact of these conditions remains unclear and depends on future developments that may have an impact on future financial results.